-Chronic infections tend to be stem infections and present just with progressive pain, night pain, and joint loosening (esp if occurring in the first one to 2 years).
-CRP and ESR are nice if elevated (both up have an 86% chance of infection), but no test is perfect.
+Chronic infections tend to be stem infections and present just with progressive pain, night pain, and joint loosening (espcially if occurring in the first one to 2 years).
+CRaP and ESR are nice if elevated (both up have an 86% chance of infection), but no test is perfect.
 If a preop tap for revision has a WBC > 1700 or more than 65% PMN's there is a >95% chance there is an infection (PubMed).
-If three intra-op cultures are positive, also has high likelihood of infection.
+If three intra-op cultures are positive it also suggets a high likelihood of infection.
 Duh.

 A positive alpha-defensin from joint fluid is reported to have a sensitivity of 100%, a specificity of 98%, a positive predictive value of 96% and negative predictive value of 100% (PubMed).
 My rule of thumb is that a test is half as good in the real world, but still looks to be a good test.